ice-blockchain/ion/recent_changelog.md

   * Collated/validated blocks count, number of active sessions
   * Persistent state sizes
   * Initial sync progress
-6. Fixes in logging, TON Storage, external message checking, persistent state downloading, UB in tonlib
+6. Fixes in logging, ION Storage, external message checking, persistent state downloading, UB in tonlib

-Besides the work of the core team, this update is based on the efforts of  @Sild from StonFi(UB in tonlib).
+Besides the work of the core team, this update is based on the efforts of  @Sild from SionFi(UB in tonlib).